According to this diferentes means various before the noun but different after the noun.

 "Various adj (of diverse kinds, types) = diferente adj"

 "There were various responses - everything from denial to anger. = Había diferentes respuestas, desde la negación hasta la ira."

 07/15/18.
 You are correct, elizadeux!
 "Diferente" is one of a little over 20 chameleon-like Spanish adjectives whose meaning changes depending on whether it is placed before or after the noun it modifies.
 [And, of course, there are also a minority of Spanish adjectives which are only placed before the noun they modify (e.g. bastante, tanto/a, etc.).]

 For "diferente," it means "several" or "various" when placed before a noun and means "different" when placed after the noun.
 Thus, the English translation "different" for "diferente" (before noun) provided by DL in the headnote for this discussion is actually inaccurate.

 In addition to the excellent article you cited (www.spanishdict.com/guide/adjective-placement), there is another interesting article about this and other such meaning-changing Spanish adjectives (see http://spanishlinguist.us/2014/11/do-spanish-adjectives-usually-follow-nouns/#comment-675951).

 I will try to make a simple explanation for most of the case without a context.
-Bebemos vinos diferentes = for example, you are speaking to a third guy OUT of your group, that you and your friend are drinking different wines (but a small number of them) he/she white and you red.
-The second case, bebemos diferentes vinos can be used for example in a tasting experience, where you and your friend/couple... are trying a bigger number of them in small quantity, maybe 8 different kind of wines.
+Bebemos vinos diferentes = for example, you are speaking to a third guy OUT of your group, that you and your friend are drinking different kinds of wine (but a small number of them) he/she white and you red.
+The second case, bebemos diferentes vinos can be used for example in a tasting experience, where you and your friend/couple... are trying a bigger number of them in small quantity, maybe 8 different kinds of wine.